Engineering tunable decoherence-free subspaces with collective atom-cavity interactions: Time Evolution

-Now, we consider $C=0$, i.e. the central DFS $\mathcal{H}_{\text{DFS}}^{(-N)}(\mu)$.
-This time-evolution is shown in Fig.~\ref{fig:Fig5}.
-Now, we consider time dynamics where we set $C=0$, corresponding to $\mathcal{H}_{\text{DFS}}^{(0)}(\mu)$, as shown in Fig.~\ref{fig:Fig5}.
+Now, we consider time dynamics where we set $C=0$, corresponding to $\mathcal{H}_{\text{DFS}}^{(0)}(\mu)$, as shown in Fig.~\ref{fig:0N0}.
 In Tab.~\ref{tab:0N0} we provide a similar set of numerical results for the previous state in Tab.~\ref{tab:N00}.
 Here, the quench value for $\mu$ is $\mu(t_f)=\mu_q=0.98$.